Software-Natives-OSS/vscode-transferlua/README.md

 This extension was developed independently of Indel.
 Thus, Indel should not be blamed for any issues you might have with this extension.

 In fact, this is an open source project and everybody's invited to contribute.
-Including Indel employees.
+Including Indel employees, of course!

 ## Features